The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

 German engineering and ingenuity mean that Frankfurt International Airport, as the massive hub it deserves to be, is extremely well connected to its surrounding cities and towns.

 In fact, it’ll take you ONE whole minute to get to downtown Frankfurt.
 One!
 Hopefully that gives you a bit of confidence to head out and make use of your layover in this impressively cute region of Germany.
+If you’re brave, you could even explore downtown on a layover shorter than 5 hours.

 But if the big city isn’t your idea of fun, you’ll be relieved to know there are a few extremely cute smaller towns laying just around the corner.